-When you are planning your holidays you should try to take them when the school is closed.
-Any absence in term time destroys the continuity of a child's education and reduces chances of success.
-If there is a reason why this is not possible, contact your child's school and ask to talk to the Headteacher.
-Only the Headteacher can authorise an absence in term time if they agree it is an exceptional circumstance.
-You will be asked to complete a leave of absence request and you should not book a holiday until the application has been considered.
-Where the headteacher does not authorise your request, the absence will be marked as an unauthorised holiday and you could be issued with an Education Penalty Notice.
+When you are planning your holidays, you should take them when the school is closed.
+If there is a reason why this is not possible, contact your child's school as only the Headteacher can authorise a leave of absence (holiday) in term time for exceptional circumstances.

+Where the headteacher does not authorise your request, the absence will be marked as an unauthorised holiday and the school will ask us to issue you with an Education Penalty Notice.
+If you have any enquiries regarding attendance, you should contact your child's school in the first instance so they can work with you to support your child to attend and engage fully in learning.